koch-tobias/master-thesis/README.md

 │  ├─ raw_for_labeling/ </br>

 ### Prelabeling New Data
-For prelabeling new data, the first step is to **add all new, raw datasets** (excel files) to the folder "data/raw_for_labeling".
+For pre-labeling new data, the first step is to **add the raw data sets** (Excel files) to the folder "data/raw_for_labeling".
-Each excel file must contain the structure tree of a vehicle and needs at least the following attributes:
+Each Excel file must contain the structural list of a vehicle model and needs at least the following attributes:
 - Sachnummer
 - Benennung (dt)
 - X-Min